You can now get a Bid Bond fast! For Bids under $100,000, click here

 You can get an application by going here:

-- For each individual job, the bond needs to have a bond amount attached for the full contract price as well as the percentage damages for the bid if the bidder does not take the job
+- For each individual job, the bond needs to have an amount attached for the full contract price as well as the percentage damages for the bid if the bidder does not take the job

 - Active bonds that are issued by a corporate surety company that is approved.